AdobeDocs/app-builder/src/pages/guides/app-hooks.md

     pre-app-run: echo pre-app-run
 ```

+For a legacy app, if you add extensions in the future via `aio app add extension`, note that your `app.config.yaml` hooks will always run first, then your extension hooks in `ext.config.yaml` will be run.

 ## App with Extensions

 In your app extension folder (typically at `src/EXTENSION_NAME`), find the `ext.config.yaml` file, and add in a `hooks` key.
 Example: